swiftlang/swift-evolution/proposals/NNNN-ordered-collection-diffing.md

     ///   the parameter's state.
     ///
     /// - Complexity: O(*n* * *d*), where *n* is `other.count + self.count` and
-    ///   *d* is the number of differences between the two ordered collections. public func difference<C>(
+    ///   *d* is the number of changes between the two ordered collections. public func shortestEditScript<C>(
         from other: C, by areEquivalent: (Element, C.Element) -> Bool ) -> OrderedCollectionDifference<Element>
-        where C : OrderedCollection, C.Element == Self.Element
+        where C : BidirectionalCollection, C.Element == Self.Element
 }

-extension OrderedCollection where Element: Equatable {
+extension BidirectionalCollection where Element: Equatable {
     /// Returns the difference needed to produce the receiver's state from the
-    /// parameter's state, using equality to establish equivalence between
+    /// parameter's state with the fewest possible changes, using equality to
-    /// elements.
+    /// establish equivalence between elements.
     ///
     /// This function does not infer element moves, but they can be computed
-    /// using `OrderedCollectionDifference.inferringMoves()` if
+    /// using `OrderedCollectionDifference.inferringMoves()` if desired.
-    /// desired.
     ///
     /// Implementation is an optimized variation of the algorithm described by
     /// E. Myers (1986).